jundalisay/spblist/content/en/research/poincare/science/chapter-05b.md

 <!-- It is easy
 to see that this is an idle fear.  -->

-In fact, to apply the law of relativity in all its rigour, it must be applied to the entire universe.
+**In fact, to apply the law of relativity in all its rigour, it must be applied to the entire universe.**

 If we were to consider only a part of the universe, and if the absolute position of this part were to vary, the distances of the other bodies of the universe would equally vary.

-Their influence on the part of the universe considered might therefore increase or diminish.
+Their influence on the part of the universe considered might therefore increase or decrease.
 This might modify the laws of the phenomena which take place in it.

 <!-- But if our system is the entire experiment and geometry.

+universe, -->

-universe, experiment is powerless to give us any opinion on its position and its absolute orientation in space.
+But experiment is powerless to give us any opinion on its position and its absolute orientation in space.

-All that our instruments, however perfect they may be, can let us know will be the state of the different parts of the universe, and their mutual distances.  -->
+All that our instruments can do is to let us know will be the state of the different parts of the universe, and their mutual distances.

 Hence, our law of relativity may be enunciated as follows: